ukhsa-collaboration/standards-api/docs/spectral-rules/index.md

 ## Overview

-A linting ruleset was created to support API Developers in achieving the standards as described in these [UKHSA API Guidelines](../api-design-guidelines/index.md).
+A linting ruleset was created to support API Developers/Providers in achieving the standards described in the [UKHSA API Guidelines](../api-design-guidelines/index.md), ensuring consistency, reliability, and security across all APIs developed within or on behalf of UKHSA.

-As well as the rules described herein, the UKHSA ruleset includes the [recommended](https://docs.stoplight.io/docs/spectral/0a73453054745-recommended-or-all) built in spectral [OpenAPI Rules](https://docs.stoplight.io/docs/spectral/4dec24461f3af-open-api-rules) in additional to the [Spectral Documentation Ruleset](https://github.com/stoplightio/spectral-documentation).

-These included rules are common sense rules that ensure an OpenAPI definition adheres to the OpenAPI specification, as well as encourage high quality, rich documentation which is especially important for the APIM Developer Portal.
+As well as the rules described herein, the UKHSA ruleset includes the [recommended](https://docs.stoplight.io/docs/spectral/0a73453054745-recommended-or-all) built in spectral [OpenAPI Rules](https://docs.stoplight.io/docs/spectral/4dec24461f3af-open-api-rules) and the [Spectral Documentation Ruleset](https://github.com/stoplightio/spectral-documentation); These are common sense rules that ensure an OpenAPI definition adheres to the [OpenAPI specification](https://swagger.io/specification/), as well as encourage high quality, rich documentation which is especially important for providing the best possible APIM Developer Portal experience.

-The additional rules described in this documentation are intended to ensure all APIs adhere to the recommended API Guidelines to ensure consistency, reliability, and security across all APIs developed within or on behalf of UKHSA.

 Where rules been adopted from from existing open source API rulesets a link is supplied on the relevant rule page.